Aircraft air quality |

 quoted at $800 per person.
 In January 2017, a local news group reported that

-the investigation is ongoing after a leaked
+the investigation is ongoing after a leaked report described the effects on the crew.
+Examples of flight safety issues -- Aerospace

-and respond to onboard smoke/fumes.
-Flight safety issues: IFALPA publishes Cabin Air Quality documents: The International
+IFALPA publishes Cabin Air Quality documents: The

-recommends constructive engineering and training solutions.
+and recommends constructive engineering and training solutions.
 (Dec.
 2018 position statement, Dec.
 2018 five

 page briefing leaflet, June 2013

 position statement, Feb.
-2013 safety bulletin) ICAO publishes Circular 344: The International Civil
+2013 safety bulletin) ICAO publishes Circular 344: The

-and training for airline workers to recognize and respond to oil fumes onboard,
+guidance on education and training for airline workers to recognize and respond

-given the potential for flight safety to be compromised when crews breathe oil
+to oil fumes onboard, given the potential for flight safety to be compromised

-fumes onboard.
+when crews breathe oil fumes onboard.
 (Nov.
-2015) Summary of documents
+2015) Summary of

-describe potential for comprised
+that describe potential for comprised

 flight safety caused by either confirmed or suspected crewmember